-- A "copayment" is the fixed amount you pay each time you receive certain medical services.
+- Copayment is the fixed amount you pay each time you receive certain medical services.
 You pay a copayment at the time you get the medical service.
-(The Medical Benefits Chart in Section 2 tells you more about your copayments.) - "Coinsurance" is the percentage you pay of the total cost of certain medical services.
+(The Medical Benefits Chart in Section 2 tells you more about your copayments.) - Coinsurance is the percentage you pay of the total cost of certain medical services.
 You pay a coinsurance at the time you get the medical service.
 (The Medical Benefits Chart in Section 2 tells you more about your coinsurance.)

 Most people who qualify for Medicaid or for the Qualified Medicare Beneficiary (QMB) program should never pay deductibles, copayments, or coinsurance.
 Be sure to show your proof of Medicaid or QMB eligibility to your provider, if applicable.
-If you think that you are being asked to pay improperly, contact Customer Service.